-Illicit drug use is associated with many risks of harm to the user and to their family and friends.
+Illicit drug use is associated with many risks of harm to the person consuming the substance and to their family and friends.
 It has both short-term and long-term health effects, which can be severe, including poisoning, heart damage, mental illness, self-harm, suicide and death .
-Illicit drug use also contributes to social and family disruptions, violence, and crime and community safety issues .
+Illicit drug use also contributes to negative outcomes in health, legal, social and economic settings .

 'Illicit use of a drug' or 'illicit drug use' (used interchangeably) can include: